ustudio/Blueque/README.md

 TODO: should nodes be required to post a "heartbeat" back to their node key?
-If so, we could monitor that they are alive, but we would need to decide how they post back: would the worker function be responsible for posting back while it is running?
+If so, we could monitor that they are alive, but we would need to decide how they post back: would the process function be responsible for posting back while it is running?

 ### Queues ###